SciKarate/RESTful_memcache/README.md

 												In other words, we put two pointers into a cache, then attempt to store a pointer bigger than the entire cache.
-												A good cache will not change at all when the test attempts to store the third pointer.
+												In our opinion, a good cache should remain unchanged when the test attempts to store the third oversized pointer rather then futily evicting everything in attempts to store the 3rd pointer.

 Same Key Storage Behavior	cache_test_samekey	Takes three pointers & sizes.
 Creates a cache 		PASS
 												that can fit the largest of the three.